asiyanizam01-da/superstore-sales-analysis/README.md

 - Validated date ranges, discount bounds (0–1), and categorical consistency
 - Found no null values or duplicate row IDs
 - Identified 2,465 future order dates — investigated and confirmed the dataset legitimately extends through December 2026, not a data quality issue
-- decided to exclude 2026 data from analysis as the year is incomplete and would skew year-over-year comparisons
+- Decided to exclude 2026 data from analysis as the year is incomplete and would skew year-over-year comparisons

 ### 3. Exploratory Data Analysis